Table of Contents

 A 2021 systematic review and meta-analysis (“SR/MA”) including 44 articles evaluated the association of preeclampsia with various outcomes, finding that in offspring this associates with small increases in body mass index (“BMI”), waist-to-hip ratio, waist circumference, hip circumference, subscapular and triceps skin folds, a 45% increased risk of obesity, and a 42% increased risk of hypertension.(Bi, 2021) There did not seem to be a significant impact on diabetes risk (though there was a trend for an increased risk), cholesterol, or triglycerides.

 Note: In the preeclampsia analysis noted above a 45% increased risk of obesity seems quite large, but this was compiled from only 5 studies at an average age of ~9 years.
-Regarding the small increase in BMI, this was considered in 19 studies and on average increased by 0.22; children under age 10 years had no increase in BMI and children >10 years old had an average increase of 0.46.
+Regarding the small increase in BMI, this was determined from 19 studies and on average the BMI increased by 0.22; children under age 10 years had no increase in BMI and children >10 years old had an average increase of 0.46.
 Thus, one group of studies indicates no increase in BMI under age 10 and another indicates a significant increase in obesity risk; it is hard to reconcile this as discussed in Lesson 10 obesity is typically defined by BMI.
+More studies are needed, but potentially the overall effect is rather minimal.

 It’s possible preeclampsia increases the risk of being born small for gestational age (“SGA”), which may lead to excessive catch-up growth (“CUG”) and increase the obesity risk later in life; this is discussed further below and in Lesson 7.